CharOConnell/lettuce-cook/README.md

 ### Features Left to Implement
 - User-names so only the user who added the recipe can edit / remove that particular recipe
 - Ratings for each recipe
+- Upload photo functionality rather than using a URL link

 ## Technologies Used
 - HTML